nijibal/Getting-and-Cleaning-Data-Project/README.md

 `library(plyr)`

 ### 2 Loading variables
 This section creates the `Project` directory if it doesn't already exist and extracts the dataset into that directory `unzip("./Dataset.zip",exdir="./Project")`.
-It then load the test datasets, training datasets, features dataset and activities dataset into separate variables
+It then loads the test datasets, training datasets, features dataset and activities dataset into separate variables
 ```
 ## Loading features and activities
 activities <- read.table("./Project/UCI HAR Dataset/activity_labels.txt", header = FALSE)